CAE Simulation In NVH

 CAE is the incorporation of computer simulation to solve problems without the need to use a physical model or prototype, potentially eliminating the need for a prototype altogether.
 Testing technology can be applied during the design and development phases much earlier in the product life cycle.

 Where can CAE be used?

 CAE can bridge the gap between simulation data and real-world data and create synergy in any industry.
-The benefits of incorporating CAE become more pronounced in industries where the expense for design changes increase as they occur later in the production development process.
+The benefits of incorporating CAE become more pronounced in industries where the expense for design changes increases as they occur later in the product development process.
 The automotive and aerospace industries are prime examples, where the cost of new prototype production can be overwhelming.

 Vehicle development with CAE Simulation